dkrysmann/youless-logger/README.md

 - `youless_minute` for minute based energy consumption
 - `youless_hour` for hourly energy consumption
-- `youless_day` for daily energy consumptoin
+- `youless_day` for daily energy consumption

+In case the gas sensor is enabled via the config, there will be additional tables:
+- `youless_hour_gas` for hourly gas consumption
+- `youless_day_gas` for daily gas consumption

 # Dashboard
-The dash application runs a dashboard to visualize the energy consumption.
+The dash application runs a dashboard to visualize the energy consumption and optionally gas consumption as well.

 ![dashboard](./assets/dashboard.png)